Ambition 8 Improving transport and digital connections

 Implement a three-year capital programme of highway improvements

-We will pilot our on-street electric vehicle infrastructure programme providing an easier transition to electric
+Pilot our on-street electric vehicle infrastructure programme providing an easier transition to electric vehicles for all.

 Implement the Enhanced Partnership and the Bus Service Improvement Plan

-We will implement the Enhanced Partnership and the Bus Service Improvement Plan to maintain the existing network and where possible deliver improved bus services, ticketing, information, priority for buses on our roads, bus infrastructure and decarbonisation of bus services.
+Implement the Enhanced Partnership and the Bus Service Improvement Plan to maintain the existing network and where possible deliver improved bus services, ticketing, information, first phase of priority measures for buses on our roads (including feasibility for the Baums Lane/A60 junction in Mansfield), bus infrastructure and decarbonisation of bus services.

-We will promote 'active' travel (walking and cycling) improving the cycling infrastructure and maintaining rights of way to enable Nottinghamshire residents to make healthy choices about how they travel around the County.
+Review our ‘active’ travel (walking and cycling) approaches, in order to best improve the cycling infrastructure and maintaining rights of way to enable Nottinghamshire residents to make healthy choices about how they travel around the County.

 Review the requirement for parking and pick up/drop off outside new schools